LearnCycle FAQ

 Is the LearnCycle course self-paced and fully online?

-Is the final exam proctored, and where do I take it?
+Is the course final exam proctored, and where do I take it?

-What is the difference between the course final exam and the New York State exam?
+What is the difference between the course final exam and the New York State salesperson exam?

 They are two different exams serving two different purposes.
 The course final exam is the school-administered exam you must pass to earn your Certificate of Completion for the 77-hour qualifying course.
-The New York State exam is the licensing exam administered separately by the Department of State through eAccessNY.
-Passing the course final makes you eligible to move on to the state exam, but it does not itself grant a license.
+The New York State salesperson exam is the licensing exam administered separately by the Department of State through eAccessNY.
+Passing the course final exam makes you eligible to move on to the New York State salesperson exam, but it does not itself grant a license.

 How long is the course final exam?